Martin Ødegaard: 2021–25: Permanent transfer and club captaincy

 Following the departures of previous club captain Pierre-Emerick Aubameyang and interim captain Alexandre Lacazette, Arteta named Ødegaard as the new captain for Arsenal ahead of the 2022–23 season.
-He made his first appearance as captain in the club's season opener against Crystal Palace at Selhurst Park, which Arsenal won 2–0.
+He made his first appearance as captain in the club's Premier League season opener against Crystal Palace, which Arsenal won 2–0.
 On 21 August 2022, Ødegaard scored twice in an away win against Bournemouth in the first 11 minutes of the game.
-On 12 November, during Arsenal's final Premier League fixture before the 2022 FIFA World Cup break, Ødegaard scored a brace against Wolves at the Molineux Stadium to keep Arsenal at the top of the league table by five points.
+On 12 November, during Arsenal's final Premier League fixture before the 2022 FIFA World Cup break, Ødegaard scored a brace against Wolverhampton Wanderers at the Molineux Stadium to keep Arsenal at the top of the league table by five points.